ralphcasipe1/just-do-the-testing/testing-microservices/README.md

 # Testing Microservices

 ## Traditional Test Strategy
-Most people are familar with the famous Testing Pyramid.
+Most people are familar with the famous _Testing Pyramid_.

 This technique was an extremely efficient way to organize tests.
 In a microservice world, this is no longer the case, and we would argue that it can be actively harmful.